 5. Process All Manual and Voided Checks

-- Confirm that all voided checks have been recorded.
+- Confirm that all voided checks get recorded.

 - Report uncashed checks to the appropriate state agency as unclaimed property.

-Check with your payroll provider to find out the last day you can submit final 2020 payrolls to avoid penalties and interest charges.
-Make sure to review your W-2s to verify the following information prior to processing your last payroll of the year:
+Check with your payroll provider to find out the last day you can submit your final 2021 payrolls to avoid penalties and interest charges.
+Review your W-2s to verify the following information before processing your final payroll of the year:

 - The spelling of employees’ names